flub78/multitenant/doc/code_review_checklist.md

     * or accepted for immediate fix
     * or a story is created for later fix
     * ideas and suggestions are recorded

+# When to do code reviews

+* By pair programming
+* When code is commited
+* When a file has never been reviewed (allocate some time for catching up)